What is the RollWorks Pixel

-Alternatively, the Pixel can be activated using Google Tag Manager (GTM).
-Go to this Google Tag Manager Activation Guide if you are going to activate your Pixel using this method.
+Alternatively, the Pixel can be activated by placing it on your website header.
+Go to this Website Pixel Activation Guide if you are going to activate your Pixel using this method.

 Step 1.
 Find and copy your Pixel code